-Today, the web generates millions of orders in the multichannel commerce background.
-Usually these orders don’t have source codes.
+Today, the web generates millions of orders in the background of multichannel commerce.
+Usually, these orders don’t have source codes.

 However, the fact is that most direct marketers are unaware of its importance.

-Matchbaccks include matching your order file with your recent mail files to attribute credit to the suitable source, keeping the client segment and each list in mind.
+Matchbacks involve matching your order file with your recent mail files to attribute credit to the suitable source, taking into account both the client segment and each list.

 This applies to both the prospect list and the existing house file (also known as the past buyer data file).